invad0r/notable-notes/notes/apt-cache.md

 # apt-cache

-> performs a variety of operations on apt's package cache - does not manipulate the state of the system, but provides operations to search and generate interesting output from the package metadata.
+> performs a variety of operations on apt's package cache - does not manipulate the state of the system, but provides operations to search and generate interesting output from the package metadata

 ## usage

 ```sh
 apt-cache search REGEX    # full text search on available package lists; searches package names and descriptions
                           # --full          output identical to show is produced for each matched package